 Build The Flowsheet

-Process equipment models are built from basic blocks – anything from stripping columns to batch reactors to thickeners are easily assembled.
-Equipment models are configured for physical parameters and any chemistry and phase-change, and can be saved to a library for re-use and sharing.
-Mass and energy flow information is conveyed between equipment models by user-drawn streams.
+Unit operation models are built from basic blocks – anything from stripping columns to batch reactors to ponds and reservoirs are easily assembled.
+The models are configured for physical parameters and any chemistry and phase-change, and can be saved to a library for re-use and sharing.
+Mass and energy flow information is conveyed between unit operations by streams at user-specified rates.

 Monitor & Control

-Process control loops and logic are defined and configured in order to match the behaviour of the real or intended plant.
+Process control loops and logic are defined and configured in order to match the behaviour of the real or intended plant or flow network.
 Data visualisation widgets can be set up to display parameter values or calculation results as trend or bar charts.